Home Warranty Plans Comparison 2026: Systems, Appliances & Full Coverage

 • Pool & Spa Coverage

-American Home Shield is the go-to for HVAC protection — their premium ShieldPlatinum plan includes free annual tune-ups, AC refrigerant service, and up to $1,500 for roof leak repair.
-First American is the best pick if you want truly uncapped repairs on your most expensive systems; they place no dollar limit on approved HVAC, electrical, or plumbing claims.
+American Home Shield remains the go-to for HVAC protection.
+Their ShieldPlatinum plan includes a free annual HVAC tune-up, unlimited AC refrigerant, and up to $1,000 for roof leak repair, with HVAC limits up to $5,000 per system and appliance limits up to $4,000 per item.
+Read our full American Home Shield review for a deeper breakdown.
+First American is the best pick if you want truly uncapped repairs on your most expensive systems.
+They place no total dollar limit on most covered HVAC, electrical, or plumbing claims, and Premium plan appliance coverage goes up to $7,000 per item.
 Learn more in our First American Home Warranty review.

 Want to see every top-rated provider in one place?
 Our guide to the best home warranty companies of 2026 covers BBB ratings, contractor networks, and workmanship guarantees.